kevinshenyang07/AppSentinel/README.md

 <img src="docs/mobile.png" height="400">

 ### Features and Implementation

 App Sentinel is a front-end project, but it's designed to be able to be plugged into a live data feed from back-end easily.
-All visualzations ingest JSON data and have no dependencies on the back-end.
+All visualizations ingest JSON data and have no dependencies on the back-end.
 To emulate that process it uses randomly generated data.

 Each visualzation is designed to present different levels of details interactively.
 The goal is to provide as much as information the user would need, but at the same time keep the visualization clean and organized.

+One might be wondering why I want to add live reviews on the dashboard, it is for reason: users are the best testers for our apps, and their feedbacks will keep surprising our product managers.
+With a text classification model at the backend, I would be able to select the reviews that might helps most and highlight them to the viewers, which also saves hours of time for product managers to go through the reviews themselves.

 #### Visualization for User Engagement

 This is the most challenging one, and also most representative of D3's features.
 To be able to take in different number of data points and dynamically adjust the area and x axis.
 By using D3's enter-join-exit mechanism, one can declare the data join pattern first then push the data to the chart later.

 Below is a code snippet for dynamically updating toolips points: